CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `--app-name` or `-n` (**required**): The application name.
 * `--snapshot` or `-S` (optional): Also runs snapshot creation after analysis.
+* `--disable-imaging` (optional): If snapshot option is provided, disables sharing data with the configured Imaging instance linked to AIP Console.
+Note that this parameter has no effect if Imaging is not configured on AIP Console.
 * `--server-url` or `-s` (optional): Specify the URL to your AIP Console server. *default* : localhost:8081
 * `--apikey` or `--apikey:env` (**either is required**) : the API Key to log in to AIP Console **OR** the environment variable containing the key
 * `--timeout` (optional) : Time in seconds before calls to AIP Console time out. *default* : 90